Not Feeling Better After Starting Therapy? Here’s What to Know

 "Let your therapist know how you're feeling..."

-We know, it sounds scary, but most therapists want you to feel better and WELCOME feedback.
+We know, it sounds scary, but most therapists want you to feel better and actually welcome that kind of honesty.

 For example, if you want a therapist that gives you homework after every session, then share that and see if your therapist can offer that and if not, they can help you find a therapist that does.